Argolis Region

 6) "Palivou estate" wine tasting

-Palivou Estate, inaugurating a new era, focused on discovering this experience, which will offer the visitor a completely different aspect in his tourist wandering.
-Thus, it invites you to its hospitable winery, in Ancient Nemea.
+Palivou Estate, inaugurating a new era focused on discovering those experiences that will offer visitors a completely different touch to their tourist journey, invites you to its welcoming winery in Ancient Nemea.

-Only 127km-an hour's drive from Athens, on the way from Korithos to Nafplio and Tripoli, in the area of Nemea, lies the biggest vineyard of the Balkans, the "Bordeaux of Southeast Europe", with vineyards of 25.000 stremmas.
+Only 127 km – an hour from Athens, on the road from Corinth to Nafplio and Tripoli, in the Nemea region, lies the largest vineyard in the Balkans, the "Bordeaux of Southeastern Europe," with 25,000 acres of vine cultivation.

-Special discount in buying wines from the winery
+Special discount on wine purchases from the winery.

 Check our prices - Order our services